Ke'Bryan Hayes Player Props: Pirates vs. Cubs

 Ke'Bryan Hayes At The Plate

-- Hayes is hitting .256 with 15 doubles, five triples, four home runs and 15 walks.
+- Hayes is batting .259 with 15 doubles, five triples, four home runs and 15 walks.

-- Hayes has reached base via a hit in 44 games this season (of 67 played), and had multiple hits in 17 of those games.

-- He has hit a home run in four games this season (6.0%), homering in 1.4% of his trips to the dish.
+- Looking at the 68 games he has played this season, he's homered in four of them (5.9%), and in 1.4% of his trips to the dish.

-- In 22.4% of his games this season, Hayes has had at least one RBI.
-He's picked up more than one in 11.9% and driven in three or more of his team's runs in five contests.
+- In 22.1% of his games this year, Hayes has had at least one RBI.
+He's picked up more than one in 11.8% and driven in three or more of his team's runs in five contests.

-- He has scored in 37.3% of his games this year, with two or more runs scored in 9.0%.
+- In 36.8% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (8.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.